-CN and PSC will monitor and review the Strategy and report annually to each respective council on the implementation of its outcomes.
+CN and PSC will monitor and review the Strategy.
+An annual report to each respective council on the implementation of its outcomes will be provided.
 The Strategy will be reviewed every five years, or as necessary.

 Figure 3 - Monitoring, reporting and review cycle